lewiswolf/kac_drumset/readme.md

 	window_length: int		# window length in samples

+class SamplerInfo(TypedDict, total=True):
+	'''
+	Information about the sampler used to generate a specific dataset.
+	'''
+	name: str		# name of the sampler
+	version: str	# version of kac_drumset when the sampler was generated

 class SamplerSettings(TypedDict, total=True):
 	'''
 	These are the minimum requirements for the AudioSampler __init__() method.
 This type is used to maintain type safety